ibm-cloud-docs/assistant/dialog-runtime.md

 1. From the "Try it out" pane, enter a test utterance that you think is a good candidate for disambiguation, meaning two or more of your dialog nodes are configured to address utterances like it.

-1. If the response does not contain a list of dialog node options for you to choose from as expected, first check that you added summary information to the external node name field for each of the nodes.
+1. If the response does not contain a list of dialog node options for you to choose from as expected, first check that you added summary information to the node purpose field for each of the nodes.

 1. If disambiguation is still not triggered, it might be that the confidence scores for the nodes are not as close in value as you thought.